Everything You Need to Know

 Teeth have two sources of blood supply and nerve supply.
 One is in the tissues that surround the tooth.
 The other extends up into the tooth and forms the pulp or nerve of the tooth.
 A fully mature tooth can survive without the pulp because it is nourished by those surrounding tissues.

 A temporary filling material will be placed in the opening that was made to gain access to the canal system.
 This temporary filling will be replaced by your general dentist when he or she places a permanent restoration.
-We generally recommend this be done 3 to 4 weeks following completion of your root canal therapy.
-Permanent restoration is required as a final step in saving your tooth.
+We generally recommend this be done 1 to 3 weeks following completion of your root canal therapy.
+A permanent restoration is required as a final step in saving your tooth.